MadBugs/tiny-AES-4-FAT-SAT/README.md

 ### SAT and FAT attacks using the 'Tiny AES in C' library https://github.com/kokke/tiny-AES-C

+** DISCLAIM: THIS CODE is authorized to be used only for academic purposes and legal uses to improve cybersecurity.
+Any use of this code for illegal activities stated by the law are not authorized.
+This statement exceeds and restrics any license terms stated in this repository. **

 This is code in the process in creation . . .